VISION CARE FOR YOUR ENTIRE FAMILY

 Dr. Laura Branstetter

 Dr. Branstetter moved to Derby as a small child.
 She attended Derby schools from Kindergarten to her senior year.
 After graduating from Derby High School, she attended the University of Kansas and earned her Biology degree in 1986.
 Dr. Branstetter completed her post-graduate studies at the University of Houston in 1990 with her Doctor of Optometry degree.
 Her practice emphasizes primary care for all ages, contact lenses, and the diagnosis and treatment of eye disease.
-She currently is a member of the American Optometric Association, the Kansas Optometric Association, the Derby Rotary Club, the Derby Chamber of Commerce and Volunteer Optometric Services to Humanity.
-Dr. Branstetter resides in Derby with her husband and has two children.
+She currently is a member of the American Optometric Association, the Kansas Optometric Association, and the Derby Chamber of Commerce.
+Dr. Branstetter resides in Derby with her husband and has two grown children.

 Education